The WFU Global Experience

 One of every nine Wake Forest undergraduates in 2020-21 came to the University from another country, but that’s only part of this global story.

-Ours is the only Top 30 national university to own three academic- residential houses in other countries.
+Ours is one of only a handful of national universities to own three academic-residential houses in other countries.
 Between them, Worrell House in London, Flow House in Vienna and Casa Artom in Venice have been home to more than 3,000 Wake Foresters over the years.

 It’s also important to note that our commitment to international education flows both ways.
 Wake Forest provides international students with a yearlong transitional experience rooted in written and spoken communication.